wp-graphql/automation-tests/SUGGESTIONS.md

 ## Potential Improvements

-1. **Environment Variable Handling in generate-changeset.js**: The script attempts to load environment variables from a .env file, but the cursor position in the file suggests there might be an issue with the implementation.
-Consider ensuring the dotenv package is properly imported and configured.
+1. ✅ **Environment Variable Handling**: Created a utility module (`scripts/utils/env.js`) for consistent environment variable handling across all scripts.
+   - Supports multiple .env file formats (`.env.local`, `.env.development`, `.env`)
+   - Provides helper functions for different types (`getEnvVar`, `getBoolEnvVar`, `getNumEnvVar`)
+   - Works in both local development and CI/CD environments

-2. **Error Handling in Workflows**: Consider adding more robust error handling in the workflows, especially for cases where external services might fail or rate limiting could occur.
+2. ✅ **Error Handling in Workflows**: Improved error handling in the workflows, especially for cases where external services might fail or rate limiting could occur.
+   - Added rate limit detection and warning for GitHub API calls
+   - Implemented fallback mechanism using GitHub CLI when the create-release action fails
+   - Added better error reporting with specific error messages
+   - Ensured proper cleanup of temporary files in all execution paths

-3. **Documentation Synchronization**: There appear to be some discrepancies between the documentation and the actual implementation of workflows and scripts.
-These will be addressed in the documentation update suggestions.
+3. ✅ **Documentation Synchronization**: Updated documentation to accurately reflect the actual implementation of workflows and scripts.
+   - Updated directory structure to include the new `utils` directory
+   - Added detailed information about error handling in workflow documentation
+   - Updated SUMMARY.md to include information about utility modules
+   - Ensured consistency between documentation and implementation

 ## Potential Bugs

-1. **Cursor Position in generate-changeset.js**: The cursor position in the file suggests there might be incomplete code or a potential issue with the environment variable loading logic.

-2. **Temporary File Handling**: The release management workflow uses temporary files for release notes.
-Ensure these are properly cleaned up in all execution paths, including error scenarios.
+1. ✅ **Environment Variable Loading**: Fixed the environment variable loading logic to properly support multiple .env file formats and provide better error handling.

+2. ✅ **Temporary File Handling**: Improved temporary file handling in the release management workflow:
+   - Added explicit permissions to ensure files are readable by all steps
+   - Added a cleanup step that runs in all scenarios (success, failure, or cancellation)
+   - Added checks to prevent errors when files don't exist
+   - Improved error reporting for file operations

 ## Code Optimization Opportunities